FastPictureViewer Codec Pack 2.2R3

 Previewer (*.rwz)

-All formats Thumbnail Provider for XP
+All formats Thumbnail Provider for Windows XP

 Provides support for thumbnail views in Windows XP Explorer (SP3), for all the above formats, plus HD Photo / JPEG XR files.
 Also works with Windows XP 64 SP2 and Windows Server 2003 x64, provided that WIC 64 is installed on the computer.
 Fast thumbnail extraction from most CR2, CRW, NEF, NRW, PEF, RAF, ORF and DNG files, with intelligent black borders removal.